 A musician and songwriter, Steinberg's compositions have been recorded by Marilyn McCoo & Billy Davis Jr, former Chicago lead singer Bill Champlin, Bob Cowsill (of The Cowsills), the Parkington Sisters, and others.
 He wrote the words and music for theme songs for Wally the Green Monster as well as for "PawSox Baseball."
 He served on the board of the San Diego Symphony and performed "Take Me Out to the Ballgame" on the Fenway Park organ during Jimmy Buffett's concerts in 2004.
 He was part of a group that sang on the Dropkick Murphys' hit song, "Tessie," and had a cameo with Drew Barrymore in the Farrelly Brothers' hit film, "Fever Pitch."

 Prior to joining the team in 2016, Miner was a member of the corporate practice group at the Boston office of WilmerHale, a leading international law firm.
 While playing varsity softball at Tufts University, from which she graduated summa cum laude and Phi Beta Kappa with a degree in economics, the right-handed pitcher began her professional baseball career in the front office of the Boston Red Sox, for whom she was instrumental in creating the 100th Anniversary celebration of Fenway Park.
 Miner served as a Fenway Ambassador in the fan services department before advancing to the club's business development, ballpark planning, and legal departments.
-Miner resides in Quincy, MA with her husband.
+Miner resides in Quincy, Mass. with her husband Adam and their pets, Monty and Burger.

 Bill Wanless will begin his 36th season with the Triple-A Red Sox in 2021.
 He was promoted to Senior Vice President/Communications in January of 2016.
 He had been PawSox Vice-President of Public Relations since 1992.